PackagePages/LaravelPackage.com/docs/09-routing.md

 The 'index' and 'show' methods on the PostController need to render a view.

 ### Creating the blade view files
 Create a new `resources/` folder in the root of our package.
 In that folder, create a subfolder named `views`.
-In the views folder we'll create another subfolder posts in which we'll create two (extremely) simple templates.
+In the views folder we'll create a `posts` subfolder in which we'll create two (extremely) simple templates.

 1. `resources/views/posts/index.blade.php`:
     ```